 Let me just say that my house is not haunted.
 Before this happened, I’d lived and worked and procrastinated here for several years.
 I didn’t need help from ghostly ectoplasm.

 I’d just come home from a working trip to Seattle.
-But before I left the city, I decided to take the Underground Tour, walking through Seattle’s kind of creepy basement.
+But before I left the city, I decided to take the Underground Tour, essentially a walk through Seattle’s kind of creepy basement.
 Sorry, Seattle, but, meh.

 When returning from a trip like this, I’m always slow to get into the work groove.
 But by the third day home, I was ready to get to my desk.
 Ideas were firing, and it was time to start putting them down.
 I went into the office, sat down…